Identity theft is a serious crime and it’s growing. A real scourge, identity fraud is a serious problem and more common than we might think.

 - Never leave your devices in your car.

 - Sign your credit cards as soon as you receive them.
-Don’t lend them and destroy the ones that you no longer use (shred).
+Don’t lend them and destroy the ones that you no longer use (shred them).

 - Always keep your card in sight and shield the keypad during a transaction.